-For the purposes of section 208 of the Corporations Act, Mr Gale is considered to be related parties of the Company.
+For the purposes of section 208 of the Corporations Act, some of the Indemnified Persons are considered to be related parties of the Company.

 The provision of insurance and indemnity to existing and future Officers may involve the provision of a financial benefit to related parties of the Company within the prohibition in Chapter 2E of the Corporations Act.
 The Directors consider that the payment of insurance premiums and the provision of indemnities by the Company are 'reasonable in the circumstances' of the Company and therefore (in respect of the indemnities and payment of insurance premiums with regard to the liabilities of Officers incurred as Officers) fall within an exception to the prohibition in Chapter 2E of the Corporations Act.
-However, given the indemnities and payment of insurance premiums extend to the liabilities of Mr Gale in his capacity as an Officer, the Company considers that the reasonable nature of the provision of any indemnity or insurance is an appropriate matter for the Shareholders.
+However, given the indemnities and payment of insurance premiums extend to the liabilities of Indemnified Persons in their capacity as Officers, the Company considers that the reasonable nature of the provision of any indemnity or insurance is an appropriate matter for the Shareholders.